OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/deploy-raw-yaml/index.md

 Patterns are always relative so start them with a file or folder name. eg: `my/folder/*.yml` and `**/dep.yml`.

 :::div{.warning}
 Directory separators should be forward slashes `/` for all platforms.
-Backslashes `\` only work when the server and worker are running Windows.
+Backslashes `\` only work when the server and worker are running on Windows.
 :::

 :::div{.hint}